Salt Lines Poetry Retreat

 October 6-8, 2026*

-We'll share our work in a supportive circle of Poetry Forge friends
+• We'll share our work in progress in a circle of Poetry Forge friends, and receive supportive feedback

-We'll engage in life-sustaining conversations about our work in progress, and the realities that surround our commitments to a creative life
+• We'll engage in life-sustaining conversations about the realities that surround our commitments to a creative life

-We'll curate our best lines—and look forward to seeing them transformed into letterpress poetry postcards by a skilled artisan
+• We'll curate our best lines—and look forward to seeing them transformed into a set of limited edition letterpress poetry cards by a skilled artisan

 Proposed Schedule

 The vision for this gathering is spacious, generous, and calm.
+We we be under one roof, overlooking the ocean.
 We will savor and go slow.
 We will enjoy doing what we love to do.
-We will be together: talking, laughing, writing, and considering what it means to be poets at this time in human history.
 Time will bend and the days will be ours.

 Monday, October 5